ftcvlad/group12_industrial/README.md

-# Database
+# Database (update!)

-- to use database modify src/main/resources/hibernate.cfg.xml file (if you use Hibernate); You can also modify DatabaseConnectionManager if not
+- create a config.properties file in this folder(check config.properties.EXAMPLE).
+Set database credentials in config.properties.
+You don't have to set them anywhere else.

 - group12.sql to generate tables